Therapy

 Travel therapists are considered W-2 employees of CompHealth and receive benefits.
 Coverage begins on the first day of an assignment and can be extended for up to 31 days between assignments.
 Travel therapists can sign up for 401(k) contributions with a match; medical, dental, and vision insurance; and optional extras, such as pet insurance.

-Go deeper: All about CompHealth’s benefits for travelers
+We offer more than just competitive pay: All about CompHealth’s benefits for travelers

 What does the agency not pay for?